Meet Children’s new medical director of anatomic pathology

 Megan Dishop, MD, comes to Children’s Minnesota via Denver.
 She joined our team in March.
 Get to know her in this edition of Five Question Friday.

 What is your role and title?

-I am a pediatric pathologist and one of five full-time pathologists here at Children’s Hospitals and Clinics of Minnesota.
+I am a pediatric pathologist and one of five full-time pathologists here at Children’s Minnesota.
 My title is medical director of anatomic pathology, which means that I am responsible for the administrative oversight of our histology and immunohistochemistry laboratory, our surgical pathology and cytology services, and the autopsy service.
 In that role, I work closely with our medical director of laboratories, Dr. Carlos Galliani, our team of pathologists, and our pathologist assistant and histology supervisor, Melissa Turner, as well as our larger team of histotechnologists, laboratory information systems specialists, and administrative leaders in the laboratory and throughout our health system.